Tennis-Penpix of the top women's contenders at Wimbledon

 (Updated version of contender profiles ahead of Wimbledon)

-July 2 Penpix of the top women's contenders at the 2017 Wimbledon Championships:
+July 2 (Reuters) - Penpix of the top women's contenders at the 2017 Wimbledon Championships:

 Angelique Kerber (Germany)